Gitega Province: Geography

 Gitega Province is located in central Burundi.
 It has an area of 1979 km2 and has a population density of 366.5 individuals per square kilometre.

 Gitega is a central highland province along with Kayanza and Muramvya.

+It is south of Ngozi Province, east of Kayanza Province, Muramvya Province and Mwaro Province, north of Bururi Province and Rutana Province, west of Ruyigi Province and Karuzi Province, and south of Ngozi Province.

+Most of Gitega Province lies in the Kirimiro natural region.

+The extreme east is in the Buyogoma natural region.

 Communes

 Gitega Province is divided administratively into 11 communes: